ImperialCollegeLondon/rcds_intro_cpp/README.md

 ## Chapter 5

-- Pointers & memory allocation.
+- Pointers and memory allocation.
 - Classes and OOP.
 - Basic statistics.
 Computing mean value and std.